Nakilon/directlink/README.md

 * `module DirectLink` public methods return different sets of properties -- `DirectLink()` unites them
 * the `DirectLink::ErrorAssert` should never happen and you might report it if it does
+* style: all exceptions should be classified as `DirectLink::Error*` or `FastImage::*`
 * style: `@@` and lambdas are used to keep things private
-* style: all exceptions should be classified as `DirectLink::Error*` or `FastImage::*`
+* resolution of 500px.com photo is that you get via Pro membership, not that image by URL really has
-* this gem is a 2 or 3 libraries united so don't expect tests to be full and consistent
+* this gem is a 2 or 3 libraries merged so don't expect tests to be full and consistent